jkoshy01/sqlalchemy-challenge/README.md

 # Sqlalchemy-challenge

 SQLAlchemy Homework - Surfs Up!

 Before You Start

-Create a new repository for this project called sqlalchemy-challenge.
-Do not add this homework to an existing repository.
+>First Create a new repository for this project called the sqlalchemy-challenge.
+Please Do not add this homework to an existing repository.

-Clone the new repository to your computer.
+Then You will clone the new repository to your computer.

 Add your Jupyter notebook and app.py to this folder.
 These will be the main scripts to run for analysis.